BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 # FAQ
 ### How can I pay winners their prizes?
 ### Who is responsible for paying prizes?
+### How should I budget for paying prizes?

+On average, a Lottery game will pay prizes, equal to approximately 35% of the value of ticket sales.

+This expected value is estimated to be reached over a statistically meaningful sample of tickets sold.
+As you sell more tickets, the prize payout will move towards this expected average.

+We therefore suggest, that you always set aside at least 35% of your gross proceeds for prizes.
+Even if only 5% of sales receipts are won as prizes in any given draw, set aside at least another 30% as a reserve for future draws.

 ### Can I accept Direct Debit payments?
 ### Can I accept payment via credit cards as well?
 ### How will winners be notified?